-To get started, you’ll need to allow remote connections from Databox’s public IP 18.104.22.168 to your database.
-The necessary steps to do that will depend on your database, server infrastructure and firewall.
+To prepare our PostgreSQL database and host, we'll need to allow remote connections from Databox’s public IP (220.127.116.11) to our Database.
+The necessary steps to do that will depend on your database, server infrastructure, and firewall.
 Our IP must be able to connect to the database port directly.

-For our purposes, let’s assume your PostgreSQL server is up and running, reachable from internet addresses and accepting TCP/IP connections on some TCP port (5432 by default).
+For our purposes, we'll assume our PostgreSQL server is up and running, reachable from internet addresses and accepting TCP/IP connections on some TCP port (5432 is the default port).

 service postgresql restart

-Note: you might have to substitute FORWARD with INPUT if your Linux box has a public IP and the database runs on the host itself.
+You may have to replace FORWARD with INPUT if your Linux box has a public IP and the Database runs on the Host itself.

-With SSL support compiled in, the PostgreSQL server can be started with SSL enabled by setting the parameter ssl to on in
+The PostgreSQL server can be configured with SSL enabled by setting the parameter SSL to on in

 postgresql.conf.
 The server will listen for both normal and SSL connections on the same TCP port, and will negotiate with any connecting client on whether to use SSL.